U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Margot Weiss (Wesleyan University)

-María Regina Firmino-Castillo (University of California, Riverside)
+María Regina Firmino-Castillo (University of California Riverside)

-Mark LeVine (University of California, Irvine)
+Mark LeVine (University of California Irvine)

 Marlon Bailey (Washington University in St. Louis)